Eating and shopping your way around the Gold Coast’s best restaurants and boutiques can be thirsty work.

 Nights in Coolangatta got a whole lot cooler when the team from Cafe Dbar introduced their whimsical new long lunch and after-dark destination, Baskk Kirra Point.
 Adorned with natural fibers of rattan, hard and driftwoods throughout; you can’t help but linger for sunset cocktails, cheese and seafood platters, shoulder-swaying tunes or just mingling with the beautiful people.

 For us, it was love at first sight when laying eyes on Coolangatta’s sophisticated wine bar, Tasca.
 This tiny venue punches well above its weight and is a beating heart on Griffith Street come weekends.
-With a seat at the bar (one of the best in the house), settle in with small batch Italian, French or Spanish vino—served with an origin lesson—and sides of squid ink tagliolini or leek and porchini risotto, all designed to share.
+With a seat at the bar, settle in with small batch Italian, French or Spanish vino—served with an origin lesson—and sides of squid ink tagliolini or leek and porchini risotto, all designed to share.

 Komune Beach Club | Coolangatta

-Epitomising our laid-back coastal lifestyle, Coolangatta’s Komune Beach Club can’t be beat for a Sunday session that feels more like a party at your mate’s epic beach house (and your 21-year-old self, that is).
+Epitomising our laid-back coastal lifestyle, Coolangatta’s Komune Beach Club can’t be beat for a Sunday session that feels more like a party at your mate’s epic beach house.
 Get wet with pool volleyball fun, lounge in stripy bean bag chairs, fist pump to DJ tunes, and embrace an afternoon that’ll likely end with getting busy on the dance floor.

 Made your way through the best bars on the Gold Coast?
 Well, that’s hella impressive!
 You’d best be reaching for a hangover cue next—with Gold Coast’s best breakfast burritos.